What is chemotherapy?

 Unlike surgery and radiotherapy which are local treatments, this is systemic treatment, meaning cells throughout the whole body are treated as the drugs circulate via the bloodstream.

 Chemotherapy targets all rapidly dividing cells, and this includes cancer cells that are actively dividing and growing.
-Other body cells including hair follicles, fingernails and toenails, cells in the digestive system and blood cells also divide frequently so acquire some damage from the treatment.
+Other body cells including hair follicles, fingernails and toenails, cells in the digestive system and blood cells also divide frequently so they also acquire some damage from the treatment.
 However, they are generally able to repair themselves.
 Cancer cells are more likely to be destroyed by the treatment as they don’t have this repair mechanism.

 Chemotherapy dosages and the timing of cycles are calculated to find a balance between inflicting maximum damage on cancer cells while minimising effects on healthy cells.
 Regular treatment cycles consist of drug administration followed by a period of rest and recovery.
 This enables the healthy cells to repair before the next cycle is given.